andyclymer/SlightlyBetterTransform-RoboFontExt/README.md

 - With no handles selected, dragging and nudging will move the selection
 - Shows deltas for how far each face of the transform bounding box moved
 - The transformation bounding box excludes the off-curves, making it easier to measure how far the on-curves moved

-- Command-shift-R activates and deactivates the tool
+Command-shift-R activates and deactivates the tool.
 Built for Python 3 and RoboFont 3.1